“When are you free?” emails are productivity killers. They interrupt your focus, forcing you to check your calendar and negotiate meeting times.

 Google Calendar also integrates with plenty of video conferencing tools to make organizing and joining meetings seamless.

-However, in my opinion, the biggest drawback of using Google Calendar for scheduling meetings is that this feature is only available if you use Google Workspace.
+The biggest drawback of using Google Calendar for scheduling meetings is that this feature is only available if you use Google Workspace.

 What’s new in Google Calendar:

-iOS, Android; Mac, Windows, and Linux; Web
+Available for: Web; iOS, Android; Mac, Windows, and Linux

 💡 Pumble Pro Tip